osm-search/Nominatim/data-sources/wikipedia-wikidata/README.md

 #### Import & Process Wikidata

 This step downloads and converts [Wikidata](https://dumps.wikimedia.org/wikidatawiki/) page data SQL dumps to postgreSQL files which can be processed and imported into Nominatim database.
+Also utilizes Wikidata Query Service API to discover and include place types.

 - Script presumes that the user has already processed Wikipedia tables as specified above